signalfx/integrations/collectd/README.md

 ### LICENSE

-The SignalFx collectd agent is released under the Apache 2.0 license.
-See LICENSE for more details.
+This integration is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE) for more details.